 16. Prototype mobile apps & websites

 We all know that Axure is great for prototyping websites but it’s also pretty good for prototyping tablet and mobile websites and apps (I say pretty good because it’s by no means perfect).
-As you can see from my mobile app for logging workouts you can create quite convincing mobile app prototypes using Axure.
 Take a look at Axure’s mobile website tutorial for more information and also have a read of the excellent Advanced mobile prototyping in Axure: tips and examples.

 17. Save mobile prototypes locally